9410 Manager, Journagan Ranch

 GENERAL FUNCTION

-The Manager, Journagan Ranch is directly responsible for the successful management and daily operation of the 3300 acre, 1000 beef cattle operation which provides education, research, and public affairs functions in association with the Darr College of Agriculture.
+The Manager, Journagan Ranch is directly responsible for the successful management and daily operation of the 3300 acre, 1000 head beef cattle operation which provides education, research, and public affairs functions in association with the Darr College of Agriculture.
+This position is responsible for the success of the Journagan Ranch as a production unit while meeting the interdisciplinary teaching, research, and outreach goals for the Ranch as established by the College of Agriculture’s Leadership Team and advisors.
+The Manager is also responsible for the management of the Journagan cattle herds by overseeing the nutrition, health care, breeding, and sale of cattle.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A high school diploma or the equivalent is required; a Bachelor’s degree in agriculture is preferred.
+Education: A high school diploma or the equivalent is required; a Bachelor’s degree in agriculture or related field is preferred.

-Effort: Occasionally required to lift or move exercise equipment weighing up to 75 pounds.
+Effort: Occasionally required to lift or move equipment weighing up to 75 pounds.

-Other: Work hours may include weekends and holidays.
+Other: Work hours will include weekends and holidays.
 Must respond to after-hour emergency calls when necessary.
+Has or has the ability to obtain Beef Quality Assurance certification, Private Pesticide Applicator’s License, Artificial Insemination certification, and Class A Commercial Driver’s License.

 ESSENTIAL DUTIES AND RESPONSIBILITIES